Bongani94/NextTech-blog/README.md

 # NextTech-blog
-> a blog website specifically designed for the tech industry.
+> A blog website specifically designed for the tech industry.
 This platform aims to provide a space for tech enthusiasts to share their personal stories, experiences, challenges, and valuable insights on excelling in this dynamic field.
 ---
 ## Learning objectives
 >